BenWestgate/codex32/docs/wallets.md

     return ret
 ```

-Rationale: using a CRC code slightly helps error detection beyond the limits of the codex32 checksum, these are also hand-computable.
-It covers only the master seed bits as header data is not necessary to recover.
+Rationale: using a CRC code improves error detection beyond the limits of the codex32 checksum, these are also hand-computable.
+Only master seed bits are covered as header is unnecessary to recover.

 ### Display and confirmation